-Students must prepare their dissertation proposal immediately after passing the comprehensive exams, and establishing the dissertation committee.
-Following a successful defense of their proposal, they must submit the Dissertation Proposal form to the Office of Student Services for posting and filing.
+Students must prepare their dissertation proposal immediately after passing the comprehensive exams and establishing the dissertation committee.
+Following a successful defense of their proposal, they must submit the Dissertation Proposal form to the Academic Advising office for posting and filing.